thriveth/CubeFitter.jl/README.md

 then (first time) `instantiate()`.
 Press Backspace to return to the normal `julia>` prompt, and run `using CubeFitter`.

 ## Planned features / whishlist

 In order of approximate priority:

 - [x] Include continuum subtraction functionality in the package.
 - [x] Make it possible to add a second and perhaps third kinematic component.
 - [x] Write quicklook-functions allowing to quickly view the fit outputs with minimum input.
 But still be tinker-friendly, don't hide stuff from the user.
+- [x] Allow to measure flux/upper limits numerically when S/N threshold is not met (now does this all the time, whether S/N threshold is met or not - it is computationally cheap and simpler this way. .
-- [ ] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps.
+- [ ] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation
+  maps.
 - [ ] Implement adaptive binning.
 - [ ] Allow user to fix ratio between lines of doublets with shared upper levels.
 - [ ] Create interface to select lines to always fit together (useful for blended features).
 - [ ] Test and ensure the `MUSECube` and `MIRICube` structs actually work as advertised
-- [ ] Allow to measure flux/upper limits numerically when S/N threshold is not met.
 - [ ] Add support for more instruments.
 Suggestions welcome (especially if accompanied with a suitable test dataset).

 # Other projects